MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-bounds-check-widget.rst

-String Bounds Check on a Widget
+How to detect text overflow
 ===============================
 The Issue
 -------------

-When creating an application, it may support multiple languages, some of those languages have words and phrases that may be bigger than first planned when creating an application
+Widgets that display some text may encounter text overflow when the strings are too long to fit in the available area.
+This is often the case in applications which support multiple languages, because widgets have to cop with texts of different lengths.

-Extending a Widget
+Extending the Widget
 -------------------
-To add a check on the size of the messages, the widgets drawing a String need to be extended or modified.
-In this tutorial, the `Label` class will be extended by `MyLabel`.
+The goal is to check if the text to display fits in the content bounds of a widget.
+A straightforward way to test this is to extend or modify the widget.
+In this article, the type `MyLabel` will extend the type `Label` from the Widget library which displays a text.

 .. code-block:: java

     public class MyLabel extends Label {

-        public MyLabel(String txt) {
+        public MyLabel(String text) {
-            super(txt);
+            super(text);
         }

         @Override
         protected void onLaidOut() {
+            super.onLaidOut();
         }
     }

-Overriding onLaidOut
+Overriding the onLaidOut() method
 --------------------

-As soon as a widget is laid out (its position and size set) by its parent, its `onLaidOut()` method is called.
+As soon as a widget is laid out, its position and size are set and its `onLaidOut()` method is called.
-So, overriding this method is the best place to check whether or not the text fits.
+Overriding this method is the best place to check whether the text fits or not.

-Inside of the method, get the Font from the Style that the widget is using, and then, get the Font
+In the method body, get the `Font` from the `Style` of the widget, and compare the text width to the content width.

 .. code-block:: java

     @Override
     protected void onLaidOut() {
+        super.onLaidOut();
         final Font font = getStyle().getFont();
         final String text = getText();
         final int stringWidth = font.stringWidth(text);